Fact Sheet – 2-page printable pdf

 Iliff is one of 13 United Methodist theological schools in the United States.
-The school is accredited by the North Central Association of Colleges and Schools and the Association of Theological Schools.
-Iliff offers masters degrees, one doctoral degree, and a growing number of graduate certificate programs:
+The school is accredited by the North Central Association of Colleges and Schools, the Association of Theological Schools, and the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.

 - Master of Divinity (MDIV) is the most recognized theological degree for those who seek vocations in ministry; including parish ministry, chaplaincy, not-for-profits and a variety of other settings.
 The MDiv is the primary way to meet educational requirements for those seeking ordination in most traditions.
 This degree can be acquired in both a residential or flexible residency track of study.

-- Master of Arts in Social Change (MASC) is a professional masters degree for students who may be interested in employment through religious organizations, non-profit agencies, educational institutions, the media or corporate settings.
-This may include persons seeking ordination/consecraton as a deacon or lay minister in many denominations.
+- Master of Arts in Social Justice and Ethics (MASJE) is a professional masters degree for students interested in employment through religious organizations, non-profit agencies, educational institutions, the media or corporate settings.
+This may include persons seeking ordination/consecration as a deacon or lay minister in many denominations.

 - Master of Arts in Pastoral and Spiritual Care (MAPSC) is for those who may be interested in employment as chaplains or spiritual caregivers through religious, healthcare, or hospice organizations.
 For military chaplains interested in learning more about spiritual care to those experiencing post traumatic stress disorder (PTSD), the MAPSC for Military Chaplains is a professional degree for those already holding a MDIV that draws on courses across the curriculum and allows for specialization, such as a focus on PTSD.
 See video.
 For students wishing to pursue licensing, Iliff offers the opportunity to work concurrently with the Graduate School of Social Work at the University of Denver (DU) to earn a Master of Social Work (MSW) degree.

-- Master of Theological Studies (MTS) is designed for those who want to explore various areas of theological studies.
-It is also of interest for those pursuing doctoral studies in religion or theology.
+- Master of Theological Studies (MTS) is designed for those who want to explore various areas of theological studies, or for those pursuing doctoral studies in religion or theology.

 - Master of Arts (MA) is for students who plan to study at the doctoral level.

-- Doctor of Philosophy (PhD) in Religious and Theological Studies is offered jointly with the University of Denver (DU).
+- Doctor of Philosophy (PhD) in Religion is offered through The DU/Iliff Joint Doctoral Program in the Study of Religion.